cwida/gfe_driver/README.md

 make
 ```
 If the build has been successful, it should at least create the executable `bin/stinger_server`.
-Differently from the other systems, we used GCC, rather than Clang, to compile Stinger, due to low level incompatibilities.

 Configure the GFE driver with: